Do You Think Your Staff Are Stealing From You?

-Hidden cameras are the obvious answer and they are obvious precisely because they are so effective.
+Hidden cameras are the obvious answer, and they are obvious precisely because they are so effective.
 There are different types of hidden cameras, but motion-activated ones may be best for your purposes.
 Instead of wading through hours of irrelevant footage, these cameras only record activity at the targeted location.
 You can quickly zip through to see who is visiting the area, when and what they are doing.
-The recordings are all date and time-stamped too.
-Thieves will be familiar to your current security arrangements, but suspicious about any changes, especially if you have already raised the problem of missing money or stock, so choosing an innocuous disguise for the hidden camera is essential.
+The recordings are all date and time-stamped, too.
+Thieves will be familiar with your current security arrangements but suspicious about any changes, especially if you have already raised the problem of missing money or stock, so choosing an innocuous disguise for the hidden camera is essential.

 Hidden plain sight

 How about a harmless air freshener recording secretly?
 Who would bat an eye at one of these familiar products being placed on a shelf?
-It is hard to believe that this has a built-in camera capable of filming high-res HD video footage and a 32 GB memory which stores 5 hours of recordings.
-It smells nice too - you can add a fragrance to it for total authenticity.
+It is hard to believe that this has a built-in camera capable of filming high-res HD video footage and 32 GB memory, which stores 5 hours of recordings.
+It smells nice, too - you can add a fragrance to it for total authenticity.
 Even less obtrusive are the hidden cameras inside electrical equipment.
 Did you ever imagine that an extension socket could house a DVD recorder?
-This is super-discreet - and it is a workable extension too, so you can plug in other devices just as normal.
+This is super discreet - and it is a workable extension, too, so you can plug in other devices just as normal.

-If the value of the goods stolen is relatively low, it may be preferable to dismiss the individual with the warning that you know what was happening and put it behind you.
-However, if more substantial losses have been accrued, you may need to consider a criminal prosecution.
-The hidden camera evidence may not be admissible in court, but can be used to persuade the police to carry out a formal investigation.
+If the value of the stolen goods is relatively low, dismissing the individual with the warning that you know what was happening and putting it behind you may be preferable.
+However, if more substantial losses have been accrued, you may need to consider criminal prosecution.
+The hidden camera evidence may not be admissible in court but can be used to persuade the police to carry out a formal investigation.
 And it is more likely that the thief will confess.
-If the police advice against a criminal prosecution, then you can bring a private, civil case - but do weigh up the potential benefits and losses before going down this road.
+If the police advise against criminal prosecution, then you can bring a private, civil case - but do weigh up the potential benefits and losses before going down this road.
 You will need to hire a specialist lawyer if you proceed.

-- Look into data recovery options if the thefts are computerized
+- Look into data recovery options if the thefts are computerised.